attashe/ModifiedBeamSampler/README.md

 """
 ```

+Some other examples in `notebooks/TestPipeline.ipynb`

 ## TODO

-- [ ] Prepare test set and estimate with Claude or ChatGPT API.
+- [ ] Prepare test set and evaluate with Claude or ChatGPT API.